 - Florists wire

 Follow these simple how-to instructions to put together your holiday garland.
 You should be able to complete the project in under an hour.

 Using a sprig of magnolia foliage as a base, create a bundle that incorporates the seeded eucalyptus, leucadendron, hypericum, and Craspedia flowers.
 Make the bundles short and thick for a wider table, or make long thin bundles to fit a smaller table.
 Tie the stems together with florists wire ($3, Michaels).
 Repeat this process to create several bundles; for a 7-foot table, we created 10 medium-sized bundles.

 When you've finished creating all your bundles, separate them into two equal piles.
 Lay out one pile of bundles, layering each bundle's leaves on top of the previous bundle's stems to create a full, leafy look.
 Attach each bundle to the next using more florists wire.
 Repeat this step for the second pile of bundles, so you're left with two halves of a garland.
 Lay the two garland pieces on the table so the stems face each other and meet in the middle, then use florists wire to secure the two halves together.

 Step 3: Add embellishments

 Add in single pieces of greenery or foliage to cover visible stems or wire; pay special attention to the middle of the garland where the two groupings of bundles meet.
 When the garland looks as desired, fill in with extra embellishments.
-We used cinnamon sticks and clementines to add texture and color.
-When you're happy with the finished garland, set the table around the greenery; to make the garland really stand out, opt for neutral holiday place settings.
+We used cinnamon sticks ($5, Target) and clementines to add texture and color.
+When you're happy with the finished garland, set the table around the greenery.
+To make the garland really stand out on your table, opt for neutral holiday place settings.